tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 participants to both an order condition (Original or Reverse) and a training condition (Constant or Varied).
 Participants were once again recruited from the online Indiana University Introductory Psychology Course pool.
+227 participants were recruited initially.
 Following exclusions, 195 participants were included in the final analysis, n=51 in the Constant-Original condition, n=59 in the Constant-Reverse condition, n=39 in the Varied-Original condition, and n=46 in the Varied-Reverse condition.

 ### Results